fennec-lang/fennec/docs/design.md

 ### Ergonomics

 - combinator chains should be avoided in favor of native control flow
+  - however, can we really create an ergonomic replacement for the closure-argument pattern?
 - `string`, `option`, `result`, `error` ergonomics are fundamental
   - `option -> result + unwrap` pattern (`Option::ok_or/ok_or_else` in rust)
 - it should be obvious what code to write (like in go)